helimania/Blackheart/README.md

 - QT 5.11.1
 - А little time and patience

+# Shematic

+However, I did not redraw the scheme for this project, but I hope you will understand how it should look.
+Arduino and Raspberry connected with only one wire TX (arduino) -> RX (raspberry) and scheme taken from here https://elinux.org/RPi_GPIO_Interface_Circuits

 # Prepare QT 5.11.1

 Get raspbian images from here https://www.raspberrypi.org/downloads/raspbian/ and follow an official installation guide to boot it up.